bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 **Plugin string** of the file set and executes it.
 This Python script is the Bareos plugin implemented in Python.

-As the **internal Python module** is only created inside of the Python plugin, debugging and testing is a challenge.
+As the **internal Python extension module** is only created inside of the Python plugin, debugging and testing is a challenge.

 Definitions of constants required for the Python plugins callbacks into the